hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 # How to Mimic the Structure of NTCS

 It is far from straightforward.
 If you feel it is too tedious, please ask me.
-I can make a covered style design from your naked style design.
+I can make a covered style from your naked style F3D file.
 It costs, of course.
-It is a tedious job even for me.

 The basic story is the Fill/Hole method.
 You should do the method manually to the cover.
 In the F3D file of NTCS, on the object browser, expand `P2PPCB Internal/Foot Placeholders mU0jU/Foot A_FL:1/Foot_P:2/Bodies`.
-You'll find `Foot Fill Cover` body. `Cover Boss.*/Bodies` and `Adjust Boss.*/Bodies` also has bodies with such names.
+You'll find a `Foot Fill Cover` body. `Cover Boss.*/Bodies` and `Adjust Boss.*/Bodies` also has bodies with such names.

 **Regex Select** command in **Select** panel in SOLID tab will help you.
 You can see the results of the command in "Selection Sets" of the object browser.